56kcloud/Training/Docker/kickstart/chapters/webapps.md

 >**Note:** If you want to learn more about Dockerfiles, check out [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

-## Next Steps
+## Let's Take a Break then continue to Part 2
-For the next step in the tutorial head over to [3.0 Deploying an app to a Swarm](./votingapp.md)
+For the next step in the tutorial head over to [WebApps Part Deux](./webapps-part2.md)